 '''

-// File: gettingStartedCommon.hpp

-// Forward declarations

-class Db;

-class Dbt;
+/ file: gettingstarted_common.c /

+#include "gettingstarted common.h"

-// Used to extract an inventory item's name from an
+Used to extract an inventory item's name from an

-// inventory database record.
+inventory database record.
 This function is used to create

-// keys for secondary database records.
+keys for secondary database records.

+/

 int

-get_item_name(Db dbp, const Dbt pkey, const Dbt pdata, Dbt skey)
+get_item_name(DB dbp, const DBT pkey, const DBT pdata, DBT skey)

+int offset;

-// Obtain the buffer location where the we placed the item's name.
-In
+First, obtain the buffer location where we placed the

-// this example, the item's name is located in the primary data.
-It is
+item's name.
+In this example, the item's name is located

-// the first string in the buffer after the price (a double) and
+in the primary data.
+It is the first string in the

+buffer after the price (a float) and the quantity (an int).

-// the quantity (a long).
+See load inventory database() in example database load.c

+for how we marshalled the inventory information into the

+data DBT.

+/

-size t offset = sizeof(double) + sizeof(long);
+offset = sizeof(float) + sizeof(int);

+/ Check to make sure there's data /

+if (pdata->size < offset)

+return (-1); / Returning non-zero means that the

+secondary record is not created/updated.

+/

+/ Now set the secondary key's data to be the item name /

+memset(skey, 0, sizeof(DBT));

-char itemname = (char )pdata->get data() + offset;
+skey->data = pdata->data + offset;

-// unused
+skey->size = strlen(skey->data) + 1;

+return (0);

 '''